-impressive capacity and small size, this medium blaster quickly became a favorite.
-It could take any N-Strike clip or drum, but it was hard to match the thrill of switching off the lights and unleashing a flurry of brightly is open. glowing darts!
-The N-Strike Elite version of the Rayven has the same "bullpup configuration" as its one on the right side of the barrel, and can accept barrel extensions.
+It could take any N-Strike clip or drum, but it was hard to match the thrill of switching off the lights and unleashing a flurry of brightly glowing darts!

+The N-Strike Elite version of the Rayven has the same "bullpup configuration" as its predecessor: the clip is located behind the trigger assembly, making the blaster more compact without sacrificing barrel length.
+It also has two tactical rails, one on top and one on the right side of the barrel, and can accept barrel extensions.
 The access door is located on top of the blaster, above the clip; the blaster powers down when the door

-To fire, simply turn on the Firefly Tech Clip, press the acceleration trigger (located under the trigger guard) and then the main trigger.
+To fire the Rayven CS-18, simply turn on the Firefly Tech Clip, press the acceleration trigger (located under the trigger guard) and then the main trigger.